USDC vs USDT: All You Need To Know

 - Select USDC or USDT as the coin to sell.

-- Withdraw naira straight to your bank account.
+- Withdraw naira straight to your bank account and use your funds however you want.

 Let’s zoom out for a second.